 Nursery & Kindergarten

 Children enter the world with a sense of wonder and trust, which inspires our teachers to meet them with reverence, joy, and a deep interest in discovering who they are.
-Working from wisdom steeped in research and years of child observation, our teachers seek the individuality of each child.
+Working from wisdom steeped in research and years of child observation, the teachers in our private Nursery and private Kindergarten programs seek the individuality of each child.
 Given a nurturing and supportive environment, the children’s abilities begin to reveal themselves.